Truss bridge: Baltimore truss

 The Baltimore truss is a subclass of the Pratt truss.
 A Baltimore truss has additional bracing in the lower section of the truss to prevent buckling in the compression members and to control deflection.
 It is mainly used for rail bridges, showing off a simple and very strong design.
 In the Pratt truss the intersection of the verticals and the lower horizontal tension members are used to anchor the supports for the short-span girders under the tracks (among other things).
 With the Baltimore truss, there are almost twice as many points for this to happen because the short verticals will also be used to anchor the supports.
 Thus the short-span girders can be made lighter because their span is shorter.
 A good example of the Baltimore truss is the Amtrak Old Saybrook – Old Lyme Bridge in Connecticut, United States.

 Bollman truss

 The Bollman Truss Railroad Bridge at Savage, Maryland, United States is the only surviving example of a revolutionary design in the history of American bridge engineering.
-The type was named for its inventor, Wendel Bollman, a self-educated Baltimore engineer.
+The type was named after its inventor, Wendel Bollman, a self-educated Baltimore engineer.
 It was the first successful all-metal bridge design (patented in 1852) to be adopted and consistently used on a railroad.
 The design employs wrought iron tension members and cast iron compression members.
 The use of multiple independent tension elements reduces the likelihood of catastrophic failure.
 The structure was also easy to assemble.

-The Wells Creek Bollman Bridge is the only other bridge designed by Wendel Bollman still in existence, but it is a Warren truss configuration.
+Wells Creek Bollman Bridge is the only other bridge designed by Wendel Bollman still in existence, but it is a Warren truss configuration.